 Place the oocytes on the cryodevice beside the tip in the minimum amount of vitrification solution [1] and move the stripper pipette away from the oocytes to remove any excess vitrification solution, leaving the oocytes covered with a thin layer of medium [2].

-LAB MEDIA: To be provided by Authors: Oocytes being moved beside tip Videographer: Important/difficult step

-LAB MEDIA: To be provided by Authors: Pipette being moved/VS being removed/oocytes being covered by medium Videographer: Important/difficult step
+LAB MEDIA: To be provided by Authors: Oocytes being moved beside tip .Pipette being moved/VS being removed/oocytes being covered by medium Videographer: Important/difficult step

 Quickly plunge the cryodevice into liquid nitrogen [1] and rapidly shake the device to remove any air bubbles from its surface [2].